 Grants.gov

 The aptly named U.S. government website Grants.gov offers the largest and most diverse database of thousands of federal grant opportunities.
 While most grants aren’t specifically targeted at Hispanic-owned businesses, the award opportunities are wide-ranging and encourage businesses of all stripes to apply.
-More than $500 million in grants are awarded annually, with help requested of businesses that can aid with U.S. healthcare, defense, environmental protection and more.
+More than $500 million in grants are awarded annually, with help requested from businesses that can aid with U.S. healthcare, defense, environmental protection, and more.

 Camino Financial